 Strong interests in painting, ceramics and sculpture led to a BA degree in Art (minor in Psychology) from the California State University at Fresno.
-After graduation, I pursued a 32-year career in California and Wisconsin Human Services, the first 9 years as a social worker, and subsequent years as a social planner for the State of Wisconsin.
-I specialized in adult protective services and guardianship, writing policy manuals, policy issue papers and technical assistance documents.
-During this time, I continued to express myself in art classes, exploring pottery and ceramic sculpture, and was involved in making jewelry with semi-precious stone beads.
+After graduation, she pursued a 32-year career in California and Wisconsin Human Services, the first nine years as a social worker, and subsequent years as a social planner for the State of Wisconsin.
+Nancy Howland specialized in adult protective services and guardianship, writing policy manuals, policy issue papers and technical assistance documents.
+During this time, she continued to express herself in art classes, exploring pottery and ceramic sculpture, and was involved in making jewelry with semi-precious stone beads.

-Since 1999, my interest in art and jewelry was furthered by learning metal working techniques in art metal classes at the Madison Area Technical College.
-My home studio is fully equipped for small projects such as bezel-set stones, lockets and the like, but my primary focus continues to be on silver beads.
-An avid reader, I have collected over 80 books on jewelry and metalworking.
+Since 1999, her interest in art and jewelry was furthered by learning metal working techniques in art metal classes at the Madison Area Technical College.
+Her home studio was fully equipped for small projects such as bezel-set stones, lockets and the like, but Howland's primary focus continued to be on silver beads.
+An avid reader, she had collected over 80 books on jewelry and metalworking.

 Articles: